 Technical characteristics of ATS station

+Radar-type antenna system

 A distinctive feature of the system is the use of pulse-code signals, which allows in some cases to partially combine the functionality of radar and ATS.
 Therefore, ATS stations can have as a separate functional implementation and be an additional component of radar equipment.
 In particular, the reflector-type radar antenna and separate components of the radar feeder system are used both by the radar and by the ATS station.
 The main operating mode of such system is receiving the data from the tested aircraft by synchronised rotation with radar.
-In this case antenna pattern is according to Recommendation ITU-R M.1851-0.
+In this case antenna pattern is according to Recommendation ITU-R M.1851-0 [1].
+Further details are provided in Annex 1.

+Tracking-type antenna system

 Another technical implementation of the ground station ATS works only on receiving data from the tested aircraft by slow tracking the movement of the aircraft.
-In this case antenna pattern is according to the Recommendation ITU-R M.1459-0.
+In this case antenna pattern is according to the Recommendation ITU-R M.1459-0 [2], see Annex 1 for further details.

 Therefore, when determining the protection criterion, this could be taken into account.

-Part of the band 1429-1535 MHz is used to transmit data from an aircraft to another one, which performs the function of relay station and then transmits data to ground receiver.

-According to the footnote of RR No. 5.342, the service area of ATS stations is limited to the national territory.
-Since the service area limit is determined by the maximum radius of the system, which in turn is limited to the power budget of the link in the direction from the aircraft to ground plane, the possibility of data receiving and transmitting on the aircraft is determined by the flight path of the aircraft within the national territory.
-Thus, in the course of research, the scenario of the interference from the IMT BS should take into account the effect of interference on both the main and side lobes of the antenna pattern of the ATS station located in the border area.
+According to the RR footnote No. 5.342, the service area of ATS stations is limited to the national territory.
+Since the service area limit is determined by the maximum radius of the system, which in turn is limited by the power budget of the link from the aircraft to the ground level, the possibility of data receiving and transmitting on the aircraft is determined by the flight path of the aircraft within the national territory.
+Thus, in the course of research, the scenario of the interference from the IMT BS should take into account the effect of interference towards both the main and side lobes of the antenna pattern of the ATS station located in the border area.

 Table 1: Telemetry system characteristics